ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > **Prerequisites:**
 >
 > - Having a new vDC
-> - Having under the new vDC a host cluster with at least two (2) hosts
+> - Having under the new vDC a host cluster with the required number of hosts (same as the source cluster with a minimum of 2 hosts)
 > - Having under the new vDC a datastore that can be accessible from the two (2) hosts
 > - Having enabled Zerto Replication on the new vDC
 >